-Greenpeace Betrays and Condemns The Polar BearsWatch
+Greenpeace Betrays and Condemns The Polar BearsWatch this thread

 Back in the Seventies, I never could have imagined that the organization that I co-founded in 1972 along with a group of incredible talented and media savvy visionaries would end up supporting the slaughter of polar bears, seals and whales.